What is PostgreSQL?

 Because PostgreSQL supports both relational and non-relational querying, users can access JSON data using SQL and JSON path expressions.

-PostgreSQL goes beyond merely storing data—the software gives your users the power to define functional languages and data types, including customised types or user-defined types.
-Plus, your company’s developers can use a variety of available extensions and add-ins to customise their PostgreSQL experiences, including PostGIS, Citus, pg_cron, HyperLogLog, and t-digest.
-PostgreSQL achieves this degree of extensibility because, unlike most relational database management systems, it stores more information in its catalogues than traditional tables and columns.
+PostgreSQL goes beyond merely storing data—the software gives your users the power to define functional languages and data types, including custom types or user-defined types.
+Plus, your company’s developers can use a variety of available extensions and add-ins to customize their PostgreSQL experiences, including PostGIS, Citus, pg_cron, HyperLogLog, and t-digest.
+PostgreSQL achieves this degree of extensibility because, unlike most relational database management systems, it stores more information in its catalogs than traditional tables and columns.
 Your users have the power to modify tables, and in the process, extend PostgreSQL.

 PostgreSQL data types explained

 Your PostgreSQL users have a generous number of native data types at their fingertips, including JSONB and PostGIS, and they can also add new PostgreSQL data types easily.
 Each data type is designed to support a unique purpose, such as full-text search and date and time data.
 To create a table, your users first select a particular data type for each column.
 The purpose of these columns is to signify the type of data that belongs in a table field.
 The following are some of the most prevalent PostgreSQL data types:

 The Boolean data type is designed to express two-state values such as true/false, on/off, yes/no, and null values.
 You would commonly use this data type to evaluate conditional statements.
 Control flow can be contingent on the outcome of either true or false, like when using the PostgreSQL CASE expression, with various actions resulting from the evaluation.

 This data type consists of strings of characters such as letters or numbers, and it’s used to store text values.
 Character data types and string types can occur as either a fixed length, known as char, or variable lengths, known as varchar and long varchar.
 The length that your user selects affects the validation of the input.